Girls Out Loud is a social enterprise, not-for-profit, established in 2010 on a mission to raise the aspirations of

 Today, Caroline and Heather are co-founders and directors of Be Ethical Training because of these same goals, driven towards them by people who offered mentorship throughout their lives and careers.

 “If it wasn’t for our mentors, as young adults, we would probably be in middle-management roles, battling the glass ceiling and contributing to society in our own small way.

 Thankfully because of this extra guidance, we have grown in confidence and self-esteem.
 We have developed a mindset that is helping us to achieve our goals every day.”

-“When we set up Be Ethical Training, we knew as women in business we wanted to contribute back to this invaluable support system and even encourage it at a much earlier age.
+“When we set up Be Ethical Training, we knew as women in business we wanted to contribute back to an invaluable support system like mentoring and encourage it at a much earlier age.

 Young ‘middle girls’ who are not part of the gifted and talented or the hard to reach in schools.
 Girls who are not particularly failing but who could easily take a limiting path if unsupported.

-This is a perfect partnership.
-As we support more businesses to make positive changes in their organisations, we’re also doing the same for our future women in business.
+Their Big Sister programme is the perfect partnership.
+As we support more businesses to make positive changes in their organisations, we’re also doing the same for our future women in business.”